Pil0u/wagon-101/README.md

 # Le Wagon 101 - Batch #343

+## This repository is mostly outdated.
+It was a great support during Le Wagon's bootcamp.

 This repository plays two main roles:
 1. Familiarize myself with git and Github
 2. Centralize the resources I might find useful during the prep work and first weeks of the bootcamp